 Executive director succession–planning for and managing the change from one chief executive to the next–is one of the nonprofit board’s most important responsibilities and possibly their least understood job.
 This isn’t surprising.
-Executive transitions happen infrequently, and managing them requires skills that fall far outside routine governance roles.
+Executive transitions are infrequent, and managing them requires skills that fall well beyond routine governance roles.
 Plus, succession projects are complicated and time-consuming.
-On top of that, succession planning is still a touchy topic in far too many organizations.
+On top of that, succession planning remains a sensitive topic in many organizations.

-This article outlines some of the frequent executive director succession mistakes, what drives those mistakes, and how good preparation helps you avoid them.
+This article outlines some of the most common executive director succession mistakes, what drives them, and how good preparation helps you avoid them.

 MISTAKE #1: Living in denial about leadership succession

-Executive turnover is inevitable, but many organizations live in a state of denial about it.
-Executives and boards avoid the topic for a variety of reasons.
-But in sidestepping the issue, they miss prime opportunities to do some advance preparation.
+Executive turnover is inevitable, yet many organizations live in denial about it.
+Executives and boards avoid the topic for various reasons.
+By sidestepping the issue, they miss prime opportunities to prepare in advance.

 There’s no steering around the inevitable.
 The reality is that every job or career ends in a transition.
-It’s just a matter of when, how, and how well-managed the process is when that transition eventually occurs.
+It’s just a matter of when, how, and how well the process is managed when that transition occurs.
 And good management starts with good planning.

 How to avoid it:

-Break the ice on the succession planning conversation by putting Succession Essentials in place.
+Break the ice on the succession planning conversation by implementing Succession Essentials.

-Succession Essentials consists of two documents: a board-adopted succession policy that outlines how the board will handle the transition when their executive director decides to leave the role.
-And a backup plan for the executive’s position, which ensures that there’s a cross-trained person to step in for the chief executive in the event of the executive’s absence.
+Succession Essentials consists of two documents: a board-adopted succession policy that outlines how the board will handle the transition when the executive director decides to leave the role, and a backup plan for the executive’s position that ensures there’s a cross-trained person to step in for the chief executive in the event of the executive’s absence.

-Together these documents ensure leadership continuity; they’re good management tools that every nonprofit should have in place.
+Together, these documents ensure leadership continuity; they’re effective management tools that every nonprofit should have in place.

 But the process of developing these tools is as valuable as the product.
-This sort of planning can open up a dialogue about the executive’s job responsibilities, management bench depth, streamlining the duties for an overburdened executive director, organizational sustainability, and a host of other capacity-building opportunities.
+This sort of planning can open a dialogue about the executive’s job responsibilities, management bench depth, streamlining the duties of an overburdened executive director, organizational sustainability, and a host of other capacity-building opportunities.

 To get these good management tools in place in your organization, get a copy of my free Executive Succession Essentials planning guide.